-High-quality single crystals were synthesized by a fluxmethod explained elsewhere.
-The crystallographic axes of the single crystals were determined by single crystal x-ray diffraction and polarization-resolved Raman measurements by means of the Raman selection rules.
-The crystal morphology was plate-like with the c-axis perpendicular to the plane, similar to its structural polytype $\gamma$ -Li2IrO3. [see Fig. S1a) for the microscopic image].
-Typical crystal dimensions used for Raman experiments are about $30\mu m \times 20\mu m \times 15\mu m$ .
+High-quality single crystals were synthesized by a fluxmethod explained elsewhere.1 The crystallographic axes of the single crystals were determined by single crystal x-ray diffraction and polarization-resolved Raman measurements by means of the Raman selection rules.2 The crystal morphology was plate-like with the c-axis perpendicular to the plane, similar to its structural polytype γ -Li2IrO3.3 [see Fig. S1a) for a microscopic image].
+Typical crystal dimensions used for Raman experiments are about $30\mu m \times 20\mu m \times 15\mu m$.